 3. Utilise a Pharmacy Quality Management System.

-A Pharmacy Quality Management System (QMS) is a framework which you can apply to your business to ensure it meets the requirements of the regulators.
+A Pharmacy Quality Management System (QMS) is a framework that you can apply to your business to ensure it meets the requirements of the regulators.
 HubNet.io is a Pharmacy QMS that aims to meet the requirements of all medicine-related regulators including:

 When starting a DSP, your primary concern will be to meet the requirements of the GPhC inspection, and if you are looking to handle NHS prescriptions, you also must meet the Community Pharmacy Assurance Frameworks more on this later.
 For the past ten years, hubnet.io and Voyager Medical has been involved in setting up Distance Selling Pharmacies across the UK.
 To date, we have helped over 100 Distance Selling Pharmacies become registered with the GPhC and we maintain over 70 on the GPhC register.
 If you are looking to make a distance selling application, our Digital Back Office Solution not only helps you establish your license; it aids you in retaining it.
 We have collected a database of queries sent by other pharmacies to LPC upon a distance selling pharmacy market entry application.